3D Scanning Services in Washington, DC

-Kemperle Industries provides 3D scanning, reverse engineering, CNC machining, and custom fabrication services to clients in Washington, DC from its Brooklyn, NYC studio.
+Kemperle Industries provides 3D scanning services, reverse engineering, CNC machining, and custom fabrication to clients in Washington, DC from its Brooklyn, NYC studio.
 DC is a uniquely dense market for precision fabrication: world-class museums and cultural institutions requiring exhibition and archival work, federal agencies and their contractor ecosystems needing specialized engineering support, landmark architecture requiring expert restoration, and a growing design and creative sector demanding high-quality physical production.

 We’ve worked with institutions of the Guggenheim’s caliber — where craft, precision, and discretion are equally non-negotiable — and we bring that same standard to every DC project, regardless of whether it’s for a federal contractor, a museum, an architecture firm, or an independent designer.